 - Worked with her to create quality content assets on the 7-Star property.

-- Utilised all her distribution channels and social contacts to create the hype.
+- Utilized all her distribution channels and social contacts to create the hype.

 Here are a few other case studies of agencies who have done successful influencer marketing or blogger outreach programs.